Who is Floodstage? (audition info below)

-- Floodstage is a contemporary a cappella vocal ensemble.
-We focus on modern a cappella music and barbershop harmony.
+- Floodstage is a contemporary a cappella vocal ensemble that focuses on modern a cappella music and barbershop harmony.

-- Singers from all majors are eligible to audition for Floodstage.
+- Singers from all majors are eligible and encouraged to audition.

 - Floodstage is an ensemble made up of self-motivated singers.
 We work hard to learn our music on our own in order to use actual class time for higher-level music making.